Life Insurance for State Employees: How to Calculate Your Coverage and Close the Gap

 Pension maximization carries significant risk.
 It should not be used without comparing life expectancy, premium duration, projected after-tax cost, the loss of any survivor health benefits, and the risk of policy lapse late in life.

 The strategy can fail with serious financial consequences.
 Three situations cause failure: the policy lapses, the retiree outlives the term, or the survivor loses health benefits tied to the joint pension option.
-Model this decision side-by-side with the state's own pension calculator before any irrevocable election is made.
+Because pension elections are often irrevocable, individuals may wish to understand how different options could affect survivor income and benefits before making a final election.

 1. Confirm your basic benefit.
 Pull your most recent benefits statement and note the exact face amount of your employer-paid group term life insurance.